-In addition, our board of directors has approved granting stock options to certain of our executive officers and directors.
-The information set forth in the table below does not reflect the potential purchase of any shares in this offering by our stockholders or their affiliates or these pending grants of options to purchase shares of our common stock.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options and warrants held by the person that are currently exercisable or exercisable within 60 days of June 30, 2014.
+Applicable percentage ownership is based on 16,814,111 shares of common stock outstanding at June 30, 2014 assuming the conversion of our convertible preferred stock into common stock.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options held by the person that are currently exercisable or exercisable within 60 days of June 30, 2014.
 However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
 In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we included shares owned by a spouse, minor children and relatives sharing the same home, as well as other entities owned or controlled by the named person.